jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 Same settings changes as for Ubuntu 18.04 Desktop Linux

+## Ubuntu 20.04 Desktop Linux

+Settings -> Appearance: reduce Icon size from default 48 to 24 pixels

+Settings -> Privacy -> Screen Lock -> Automatic Screen Lock: change to Off.
+Same reason as for "Security & Privacy" settings for Ubuntu 16.04, but it has been moved to a different "place" in Ubuntu 18.04.

+Settings -> Power -> Power Saving -> change Blank screen to "Never".

 # Debian 8 notes

 I do not normally use Debian, except by way of using it through